rodann42/gpt-chatbot/README.md

 ```
 By deafult, backend server is opened to portal 5000.

+### Note
+To run the word embedding feature at backend properly, you have to create an OpenAI API on your own from https://platform.openai.com/account/api-keys and paste that api key to ```/chatbot/.evn```.

 ## Usage
 Once the website is running, it's the time to explore and chat with the AI assistant.